Frequently Asked Questions

 notice.
 Proof of insurance is the only mandatory item.

-Take the vehicle and title to Vehicle Inspections for VIN
+If you are arriving from out of state, take your vehicle and title to Vehicle Inspections for VIN

 inspection.
 The fee is $10.00.
 If you have a lien on the car (e.g. bank has